Hodgkin Lymphoma: Introduction

 What is Hodgkin lymphoma?

-Hodgkin lymphoma is a type of cancer.
-It’s also known as Hodgkin disease.
-It's a type of cancer that starts in cells in the lymphatic system.
+Hodgkin lymphoma is also known as Hodgkin disease.
+It's a type of cancer that starts in cells in the lymphatic system called lymphocytes.

 Understanding the lymphatic system

 The lymphatic system is part of your immune system.
 It helps your body fight infection.
-It also helps maintain fluid balance in different parts of your body.
+It also helps balance fluid in different parts of your body.
 The lymphatic system includes:

 Lymphocytes.
 These are a type of white blood cell.
 They fight infection and disease.

 Lymph.
-This is a clear fluid that contains lymphocytes.
+This is a clear fluid that contains lymphocytes through the lymphatic system.

 Lymph vessels.
 These are tiny tubes.
-They form a network all through your body to carry lymph fluid from areas of the body back to the bloodstream.
+They form a network all through your body to carry lymph fluid around the body and back to the bloodstream.

 Lymph nodes.
-These are small organs about the size of a pea.
-They are found in your underarms, groin, neck, chest, abdomen, and other parts of your body.
-They're connected to lymph vessels and filter the lymph fluid as it moves around your body.
+These are small, bean-shaped organs about the size of a pea.
+They're found in your underarms, groin, neck, chest, abdomen, and many other parts of your body.
+They're connected to lymph vessels and filter the lymph fluid as it moves through them and around your body.

 How lymphoma spreads

 Hodgkin lymphoma can start in any part of your lymphatic system.
-It can then spread to more than one area of your body.
-The lymphoma may also spread to your bone marrow and to other organs in your body.
+It can then spread anywhere in your body.
+It may also spread to your bone marrow and other organs.
 Lymphoma can spread in different ways.
-It depends on the type of lymphoma and where it started growing.
+It depends on the type of lymphoma and where it first started growing.

-Lymphoma that begins in an organ that is not a lymph node, such as the stomach, is called extranodal lymphoma.
-This type of lymphoma tends to spread first to the lymph nodes near that organ or to sites other than the lymph nodes, but this isn't common.
+Lymphoma that starts in an organ that's not a lymph node, such as the stomach, is called extranodal lymphoma.
+This type of lymphoma tends to first spread to the lymph nodes near that organ or to sites other than the lymph nodes, but this isn't common.

 Types of lymphoma